Towards Efficient LLM Grounding for Embodied Multi-Agent Collaboration: Experiments

 \subsection{Experimental Setup}

-\textbf{DV-RoCoBench.} We present \emph{Difficult Variants of RoCoBench (DV-RoCoBench)} for embodied multi-robot collaboration, which is derived from RoCoBench \cite{mandi2023roco}.
+\textbf{DV-RoCoBench.} We present \emph{Difficult Variants of RoCoBench (DV-RoCoBench)} for embodied multi-robot collaboration, which is derived from RoCoBench \citep{mandi2023roco}.
 RoCoBench consists of 6 multi-robot collaboration tasks in a tabletop manipulation environment, typically involving interactive objects that are semantically straightforward to comprehend and reason about for LLMs.
-The tasks encompass a range of collaboration scenarios that necessitate robots' communication and coordination behaviors.
-Robots receive their observation and select one action from the high-level actions set, which includes diverse functionalities such as WAIT, moving, sweeping, grasping, and dropping, across multiple tasks.
-The execution of high-level actions is subsequently translated into low-level actions for manipulation.
-In contrast to RoCoBench, which primarily focuses on tasks with a fixed difficulty level, we select three tasks to enrich the complexity of the benchmark and create the new \emph{DV-RoCoBench}, where each task is tailored to have 4-5 difficulty levels for experiments.
+In contrast to RoCoBench, which focuses primarily on tasks with a fixed difficulty level, we select three tasks to enrich the complexity of the benchmark and create the new \emph{DV-RoCoBench}, where each task is tailored to have 4-5 difficulty levels for experiments.
+Due to technically unresolved issues in the original RoCoBench, we have already selected all executable tasks to form our newly developed \emph{DV-RoCoBench}.

 In the following, we give a brief description of tasks and settings.
-See \S\ref{env-detail} for details. \begin{itemize}[nosep,leftmargin=1em,labelwidth=*,align=left] \item[-] \textbf{Sweep Floor.} Two robot arms need to work together to sweep all the cubes on the table into the bin.
-The aim is to sweep away the cubes with given colors.
-We establish 5 difficulty levels based on the number of overall cubes and the target cubes.
-An LLM planner is more likely to produce fact hallucinations in more difficult settings. \item[-] \textbf{Make Sandwich.} Two robot arms need to stack the ingredients to make a sandwich according to the recipe.
+See \S\ref{env-detail} for details. \begin{itemize}[nosep,leftmargin=1em,labelwidth=*,align=left] \item[-] \textbf{Sweep Floor.} Two robot arms need to work together to sweep all the cubes of given colors into the bin.
+We establish 5 difficulty levels based on the number of overall cubes and the target cubes. \item[-] \textbf{Make Sandwich.} Two robot arms need to stack the ingredients to make a sandwich according to the recipe.
 Each arm is limited in operating range and cooperation between agents is required.
-We establish 4 difficulty levels depending on the length of the recipe. \item[-] \textbf{Sort Cubes.} Three robot arms within their operating ranges are required to coordinate and place cubes on the table to their target positions.
+We establish 4 difficulty levels depending on the length of the recipe. \item[-] \textbf{Sort Cubes.} Three robot arms within their operating ranges are required to coordinate and place cubes to their target positions.
 We establish 5 different difficulty levels based on the distance between the cubes and their target locations. \end{itemize}